sargantana/Marlin/README.md

 #define Z_PROBE_DEPLOY_END_LOCATION {5, 96, 30, 0}
 #define Z_PROBE_RETRACT_START_LOCATION {49, 84, 20, 0}
 #define Z_PROBE_RETRACT_END_LOCATION {49, 84, 1, 0}
-Set precision for autocalibration G30 function – calibration will complete when this value is reached – all probed point have to be at 0 +/- 0.015mm (for 0.03 setting below)
+Set precision for autocalibration G30 function â€“ calibration will complete when this value is reached â€“ all probed point have to be at 0 +/- 0.015mm (for 0.03 setting below)

 #define AUTOCALIBRATION_PRECISION 0.03 // mm

 Set distance to probe bed at for G30 function

-#define BED_DIAMETER 170 // mm
+#define BED_DIAMETER 190 // mm